View on GitHub

 What is this?

-It’s not just a tool for viewing a list; it’s designed as a workspace for “preparing your public repositories to be presentable to others later.”
+It’s designed not just as a tool to browse a list, but as a workspace to prepare your public repositories in a way that makes them presentable to others later.

 What makes it unique compared to existing solutions?

-1. Fills gaps where GitHub’s repository list or descriptions fall short.
+1. Fills gaps where GitHub’s repository list or description falls short.

-In essence, its uniqueness lies not in abandoning GitHub, but in using GitHub as a source of factual data while maintaining the descriptive context in a separate layer.
+In other words, its uniqueness lies not in replacing GitHub, but in using GitHub as a source of factual data while maintaining the descriptive context in a separate layer.

 2. More specialized for repository management than spreadsheets or Notion.

-Its strength lies in its focus on the single goal of “keeping public repositories in a presentable state,” rather than offering the general flexibility of multi-purpose tools.
+Its strength lies in its focus on the single goal of ‘keeping public repositories in a presentable state,’ rather than the general-purpose flexibility of other tools.

-3. Not just text editing, but also preserving data as reusable JSON assets.
+3. Not just for text editing, but leaves reusable JSON as an asset.

-This makes it easy to repurpose the data for future GitHub Pages, static sites, other tools, or generation scripts, ensuring it’s not locked within the application.
+Introduction data is saved to repos.json.
+This makes it easy to repurpose the data for GitHub Pages, static sites, other tools, or generation scripts in the future, without being confined to the application.

-Furthermore, this repository allows you to copy the JSON to related local repositories, automatically push to a backup repository on startup (if configured), or manually commit/push from the TUI with Shift+P. This means it’s not just “create a description and you’re done,” but rather structured to easily cultivate it as a public asset.
+Furthermore, this repository allows you to copy the JSON to related local repositories, automatically push to a backup repository on startup (if configured), or manually commit/push from the TUI with Shift+P. This means it’s not just about creating descriptions, but cultivating them as public assets.

 4. A TUI designed for a large volume of small edits.